Israel Jacob Kligler: Anti-malaria campaign

 Hadassah and the Joint Distribution Committee continued to finance the anti-malaria work until 1926, with Kligler heading the project.
-In 1922, Kligler founded and managed the Malaria Research Institute in Haifa, established by the Joint Distribution Committee Hadassah with Brandeis financial assistance and worked with the Department of Health under Mandatory Palestine.
+In 1922, Kligler founded and managed the Malaria Research Institute in Haifa, established by the Joint Distribution Committee Hadassah with Brandeis's financial assistance, and worked with the Department of Health under Mandatory Palestine.
 Studies at the Institute examined the feasibility of plans prepared by Kligler and evaluated methods appropriate for each region of the country.
 The unit collected data regarding the prevalence of the disease, types and breeding places of the mosquitoes and in parallel focused on education of the public in regard to controlling the disease.

 Kligler showed the ineffectiveness of previous methods used for the control of malaria in the country, namely, planting of Eucalyptus trees to dry the marshes, and the provision of Quinine prophylaxis for preventing infection.
 Kligler focused his studies on the larval stage of the mosquito life-cycle.
-He studied the prevalence of various Anopheles species, their biology and nesting grounds, tested different methods of eradication and selected the appropriate measures taking into account their efficiency and cost.
+He studied the prevalence of various Anopheles species, their biology and nesting grounds, tested different methods of eradication and selected the appropriate measures, taking into account their efficiency and cost.

 His work demonstrated that drainage of the swamps alone would have had little effect on the malaria, because the mosquitoes breed in little pools of water which even the most elaborate system of drainage would not have reached.
 It was subsequently pointed out that at least half of the malaria could be ascribed simply to human carelessness and neglect.
 This resulted in such an improvement to the quality of the land with respect to malaria and marshes that agriculture could be introduced safely.